We help people who want to work on AI Safety to team up together on concrete projects.

 We as organisers do not have an entirely unified perspective on the exact nature of AI risks, and we do not require AISC participants to share any of our concrete views, either.

-Each of us organisers (Remmelt, Linda, and Robert) is unilaterally allowed to accept projects (although we do listen to each other's advice).
+Each of us organisers (Remmelt, Robert) is unilaterally allowed to accept projects (although we do listen to each other's advice).
 This means that, if you want to lead a project, it’s enough to convince one of us that your project is worthwhile.
 When submitting a project proposal, your application will be handled by whichever of us has assumptions most aligned with your project proposal, subject to workload constraints.

 With safety, I mean constraining a system’s potential for harm.